 Here is What Past Attendees Had to Say About Trial Academy

-The TIPS Trial Academy will limit participation to just 36 students, approximately 18 each from the plaintiff and defense bars.
+The TIPS Trial Academy will limit participation to just 30 students, approximately 15 each from the plaintiff and defense bars.
 Employing state of the art technology and instruction, including the use of a 21st Century Courtroom, the students will be exposed to a broad array of trial techniques and methodologies ranging from computer animation and litigation software technology to instruction on voir dire by nationally renowned jury consultants.

 With a three student per faculty member ratio, students receive the most individualized mentoring available at any trial academy.
-Moreover, having faculty members and students who represent both sides of the trial bar, students will be critiqued from both perspectives and learn from each other on how to identify the strengths and weaknesses of their arguments as well as schooling on professional and ethical conduct in a courtroom.
+Moreover, having faculty members and students who represent both sides of the trial bar, students will be critiqued from both perspectives and learn from each other on how to identify the strengths and weaknesses of their arguments as well as presentations on professional and ethical conduct in a courtroom.